What Does a Rehabilitation Counselor Do?

 - Abnormal Psychology: Students learn to diagnose a variety of psychological problems using criteria delineated in the most current version of the Diagnostic and Statistical Manual of Mental Disorders.

-A master’s degree is required to practice as a rehabilitation counselor.
+A master’s degree in rehabilitation counseling is required to practice as a rehabilitation counselor.
 While one's bachelor’s degree can provide a necessary foundation, the master’s degree is where students hone their knowledge and skills for the profession.
-Depending on the program, graduate students may specialize in certain issues or populations that will inform their practice later on.
+Depending on the program, master's degree students may specialize in certain issues or populations that will inform their practice later on.

-While still in school, graduate students may take some of the following courses:
+While still in school, master's degree students may take some of the following courses:

 - Vocational Development: This course covers the spectrum of knowledge related to vocational development.
 Theoretical approaches are covered, as are occupational titles, the jobs outlook handbook, and more.